MicrosoftDocs/azure-docs/articles/data-factory/connector-azure-blob-storage.md

 > * [Version 1 - Generally available](v1/data-factory-azure-blob-connector.md)
 > * [Version 2 - Preview](connector-azure-blob-storage.md)

 This article outlines how to use Copy Activity in Azure Data Factory to copy data to and from Azure Blob storage.
-It builds on the [Copy Activity overview](copy-activity-overview.md) article that presents a general overview of copy activity.
+It builds on the [Copy Activity overview](copy-activity-overview.md) article that presents a general overview of Copy Activity.

 > [!NOTE]
 > This article applies to version 2 of Data Factory, which is currently in preview.
 If you use version 1 of Data Factory, which is generally available, see [Blob storage connector in version 1](v1/data-factory-azure-blob-connector.md).